BritishTechGuru/pico-w/README.md

 Pico-W being an AP allows to use planar_graph_playground without any wireless lan.
 "index.html" referencs 7 external .js files, and webserver serves "Pico-W" favicon.ico as well.
-Currently there is a single file size limit of 6536 bytes than can be served:
+(Currently there is a single file size limit of 6536 bytes that can be served, because of a MicroPython "file.read()" bug)
 ![pico_w_ap.planar_graph_playground.png](pico_w_ap.planar_graph_playground.png)